CHI0MA00/CAPSTONE-PROJECT/README.md

 ## LITA-CAPSTONE-PROJECT- Customer Data
+---
-This entails a detailed analysis of a Customer Dataset.
+This entails a detailed analysis of a Sales Dataset and a Customer Subscription Dataset.

 ### Project Title: Sales and Customer Subscription Dataset
+---
 ### Project Overview For Sales Data
 This dataset showcases a detailed view of customers orders on products, region and revenue generated.
 This data also analyses sales trends, regional overall performances and total monthly revenue for each year, which assists in reasonable decision-making.

 ### Project Overview For Customer Subscription Data
+---
 The Data Analysis project aims to generate insights on the customer subscriptions patterns and revenue, enabling easy decision making into the patterns and high demand of various subscriptions of customers.

 #### Column Descriptions For Sales Data
+---
 - OrderID: Unique identifier for each order placed.
 - CustomerID: Unique identifier for each customer who has placed an oder
 - Product: Specific products sold for each order.